Robust excitation of C-band quantum dots for quantum communication: Extended Analysis of Secure Key Generation with Quantum Dots

 \subsection{Photon-number optimization via variable attenuation}

-In Appendix~\ref{sec:paramEst} we inferred all experimental quantities required to calculate the $S\!K$ directly from the estimated photon-number populations $\{p_k\}$.
+In Supplementary~Note~\ref{sec:paramEst} we inferred all experimental quantities required to calculate the $S\!K$ directly from the estimated photon-number populations $\{p_k\}$.
 To include the variable attenuation, we now model the photon loss first.
 To this end, we apply

 where we used $p_2\gg p_3$ and $\eta_{\text{att}}$ is the probability to transmit a photon.
 Note that this model is equivalent to a beam splitter with tunable reflectivity.
 The approach is similar to the one used in Ref.~\cite{Waks:PRA02}.